International Transfer Students (Continuing University Study)

 Transfer applicants must be eligible to return to their most recent institution.
 For transfer applicants with fewer than 30 college-level credits (less than one year of full-time study), your high school record will also be required.

-Please submit an official or attested copy of your college or university academic record showing courses and grades received; mark sheets; examination certificates; and/or leaving certificate, as appropriate for the country's educational system.
+Please submit an official or attested copy of your college or university academic record showing courses and grades received; mark sheets; examination results; and/or leaving results, as appropriate for the country's educational system.
 All documents must be translated in English and notarized.
 Translations must be as literal as possible, with no attempt to translate information into the U.S. educational system.

 Candidates for transfer admission must submit the following: